pythonindia/inpycon-blog/content/blog/CFP_2016_dates.rst

 As many of you folks know, [CFP](https://in.pycon.org/cfp/2016/proposals/) for PyConIndia has been open since March.

 Thanks to all you folks we have had 79 proposals till date.
 Thanks for such a warm repsponse.
-It's such a immense support from our community that makes this event successfull year after.
+It's such an immense support from our community that makes this event successfull year after.
 Thanks!

 The important dates for CFP in [PyCon India](http://in.pycon.org/2016) are as below.